iNMR icon

 Standard Integration: the integral is the sum of the data points inside a rectangle that you specify.

 Arbitrary Value: in rare cases you might want to set the peak volume by hand.
-For instance, if you have a doublet peak and one component is overlapped; you could integrate the unoverlapped part and manually double the volume.
+For example, if you have a doublet peak where one component is fully resolved and the other one hidden, you could integrate the unoverlapped part and manually double the volume.
 Under the Cross Peak Manager, select, with the picker tool, a single assignment.
 In the next dialog, choose “Set the value of this Integral”.
 You can either change the numerical value or change the shape and volume of the simulated peak, graphically and interactivelly.
 You can also change the frequencies and the widths of the peak in the same ways.

 Line Fitting: iNMR can find the gaussian bells that best approximate the shapes and the volumes of one or more selected cross-peaks.
 This is the method of choice for overlapping peaks.
 In the case of multiplets, you have to create an assignment for each peak (including each component, in case of multiplets).
 When you will generate lists, with the commands “Copy Peaks” and “Copy Integrals”, a single entry will be reported for the whole multiplet, if all the components have been assigned in the same way.